[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 With an impact that halted her, the thought at last came bluntly to the fore:

-Come now, this was scarcely credible!
-She wasn't equipped for this investigation!
-No token from Varramb did she carry; that's to say, no document or crystal holocube or usable evidence of any kind; nothing that might exhibit the modelled result of forest growth, with which to compare the actuality at the forest's far end.
+She wasn't equipped at all for this investigation!
+No token from Varramb did she carry; no baseline dataset that might show the modelled result of forest growth, with which to compare the actuality at the forest's far end.

 Such comparison being, supposedly, the object of the exercise, what good could she do here?
 What use was a test which was no test?
-Having been sent here, or manoeuvred here, by Varramb and, ultimately, by the Noad, she was left to wonder - why?
+And having nevertheless been sent here, or manoeuvred here, by Varramb and, ultimately, by the Noad, she was left to wonder - why?

-An impressive feat, if such were the case, but hardly practical.
-A "document" that could not be read or consulted by anyone else was of limited use, surely.
+Hardly practical.
+A mental "document" that could not be read or consulted by anyone else was of limited use, surely.

-Or it might simply be that Varramb had a sensory outlet somewhere close by, and when she came within range its location would 'ping' inside her head.
-Then she'd pick up a capsule or package which was waiting for her.
+Or it might simply be that Varramb had a sensory outlet somewhere close by, and when she came within range its location would 'ping' inside her head, whereupon she'd pick up a capsule or package which was waiting for her, and take it from there.

-Miril swiftly deployed reasons that might explain the unexpected further continuation of the forest.
-Could it have been caused by the convection currents, which can arise from the slow churning of the various ice-crust dwellers called stryegns, sometimes to cause destruction, but sometimes, alternatively, distortion and elongation?
+Miril swiftly deployed reasons that might explain the unexpected further "straight" continuation of the forest.
+Could it have been caused by the convection currents, which can arise from the slow churning of the various ice-crust dwellers called stryegns, sometimes to cause destruction, but sometimes, alternatively, distortion and elongation - for instance, here, prolonging the straight bit?
 And as for the vegetation's dishevelled look: one of the mutable life-forms of Ooranye might have caused damage for any of the unguessable reasons which always abounded.

-She sighed when forced to face the outrageous fact that the ribbon of vegetation had grown several miles longer
+She sighed when forced to face the outrageous fact that the ribbon of rail-parallel vegetation had grown several miles longer.

 Too much had changed.
-Grimly, she proceeded on her way, and at last she reached the end of the extended growths.
-From this point on, the greenness ended and the monoline continued unaccompanied on its bare embankment that ran on and away over the brown and purple-patched open plain.
+More grimly, she proceeded on her way, and at last she reached the end of the parallel.
+From this point on, the line of greenness veered off and the monoline continued unaccompanied on its bare embankment that ran on and away over the brown and purple-patched open plain.

 No 'ping' in her mind had announced any depot or outlet on her way so far; nothing, that is, which might contain a stored report from Varramb for her to collect.
-The truth crashed down on her: the "Simulation", so-called, was nothing of the kind.
+The truth crashed down: the "Simulation", so-called, was nothing of the kind.
 It must, instead, have been an Action.

-Miril Nerred hovered for a while, while her thoughts floated as stationary as her skimmer.
-Presently she went back a bit, to re-enter the vegetation zone, and brought the vehicle down to the ground.
+Miril Nerred, hovering, found her thoughts to be as stationary as her skimmer.
+Presently she went back a bit, to re-enter the parallel-vegetation zone, and brought the vehicle down to the ground.
 She stepped out of it, took some deep breaths, and gave herself full permission NOT to understand.

 Deciding to relax for a while, she sat down on a flat rock.

 Silly to feel disdainful towards facts!
-So what if she had met a check to her plans?
-Fate ought never to be snubbed.
-Bewilderment ought to be viewed as an opportunity.
+Fate ought never to be snubbed, and bewilderment ought to be viewed as an opportunity.

 She rested her legs; her eyes wandered.

 She scanned the foliation spread in a blanket of green lace over the ice-crags around her.
-The encroachment was thin; it must only be days old, as were the upthrust crags themselves, for this whole extension of the forest could be no less recent than that.
-That newness of the trees, so solid yet seemingly impossible, tempted her to speculate that she was being fooled somehow.
-Hypnotic illusion?
-In a way, she would have preferred it so.
-Yet the rougher answer was the one she had to allow: for Uranian life did occasionally give forth a staccato burst, known as Impulsion.
+The encroachment was thin; it must only be days old, as were the upthrust crags themselves, for this whole extension of the forest could be no less recent than those crags were.

-That distasteful term had not been coined for nothing.
+A distasteful term, and one that had not been coined for nothing.

-Yes, she had - she realized - spoken out loud.
-Reflexively she glanced around.
-But of course no one was present to hear!
+Reflexively she glanced around, aware that she had spoken aloud.
+But of course no one was present to hear.
 No chance of being overheard out here, surely.

-She jumped up, whirling, to see a dark-clad, limber figure who was clambering down from a thickety outcrop.
+She jumped erect, whirling, to see a dark-clad, limber figure who was clambering down from a thickety outcrop.
 He was about fifteen yards away.
-With sufficiently acute hearing -
+He might, with sufficiently acute hearing, have heard some of the things she'd been saying.

 Her hand went to her sponnd-hilt; but no - she hadn't uttered some State secret, so what did it matter that she had mused aloud?
 And look now, the man was giving her a friendly wave.
 Yes, one ordinary Wayfarer hailing another.
 A chance meeting, or so she trusted, as she waved back.